Yellow teeth can be unsightly and indicative of poor dental health. The yellowing of your teeth is usually evident because of two types of stains:

 Some simple changes you can implement on a daily basis will contribute to your smile’s shine!

 Teeth naturally discolour as you age, even if you are loyal to a good oral hygiene schedule.
-Stick with a good routine: brush twice daily and floss daily to diminish the effects of aging on your teeth’s colour.
+Stick with a good routine: brush twice daily and floss daily to diminish the effects of ageing on your teeth’s colour.

 Brushing and flossing regular prevents the buildup of plaque and removes bacteria from your mouth, both of which can contribute to the discolouration of your teeth.